KUNALOP16857/visual-product-measurement-system/README.md

 ### Dependencies
 All dependencies are listed in `requirements.txt`.
 The project uses only open-source libraries and does not require paid API keys.

+Note: The notebook is optimized for GitHub rendering; interactive widgets are removed for compatibility.